LLNL/Sina/python/docs/source/api_basics.rst

 .. note::
-    This page documents the major concepts of Sina's API; for a hands-on tutorial, see the Jupyter notebooks detailed in the README.
+    This page documents the major concepts of Sina's API; for a hands-on tutorial, see the Jupyter notebooks detailed in the :ref:`readme`.

 Major API Concepts
 ~~~~~~~~~~~~~~~~~~